top of page

 If herbs are homegrown or bought fresh, then you can go the way of drying or freezing them on your own.
 A couple of dry methods would be drying via a basket, dehydrator, or simply laying them out in a hot place (some people hang them in bunches).
 After drying them, you just safely store then in a dry airtight container.

-There are other options other than drying them, which consists of freezing or simply enjoying them fresh!
-For example, I have a number of different herbs growing in my yard such as chickweed, dandelion, milk thistle, and some others but my favorite one is by far the chamomile.
-Simply because I would find one patch of them and then discover another and another, so with that I could just go out onto my yard in the morning and pluck off some of the flowers to make a nice relaxing stimulant tea.
-Perfect for the morning, or even if you buy some fresh mint from the store!
+• For example, I have a number of different herbs growing in my yard such as chickweed, dandelion, milk thistle, and some others but my favorite one is by far the chamomile simply because I would find one patch of them and then discover another in a different location.
+With that, I could just go out onto my yard in the sun-rising and pluck off some of the flowers to make a nice relaxing tea.
+Perfect to start the day, or even if you buy some fresh mint from the store!
 Either way, fresh tea is very aromatic.
-Some methods of freezing would be to place the herbs in ice cubes or freezing them in freezer bags by laying the herb in the bag flat before placing them in the freezer.
+Some methods of freezing would be to place the herbs in ice cubes or freezing them in freezer bags by laying the herb in a bag flat before placing them in the freezer.

 Whether you would like to buy them already dried or grow your own herbs at home, it is fairly easy to preserve them.